orlandotrejo/Numeric-Solvers-in-C/README.md

 # ode4-runge-kutta
-ODE 4 numeric solver in C
+ODE 4 numeric solver in C.
+The example to be solved is (dy/dx = 2x), the result is x^2.